 Such conversations lead to more discussions.
-Over time something happens and a finished product is presented all due to an initial conversation that, it turned out, was more than an ordinary moment of existence.
+Over time something happens, and a finished product is presented all due to an initial conversation that, it turned out, was more than an ordinary moment of existence.
+But herein lies the key to remember for today’s reflection, there was never a sure thing throughout the course of the conversation.
 Two such examples come from the backstories of writers Jonathan Larson and Sylvester Stallone.

 Rocky, made on a budget of just over $1 million, was a sleeper hit; it earned $225 million in global box office receipts, becoming the highest-grossing film of 1976.
-The film was critically acclaimed and solidified Stallone's career as well as commenced his rise to prominence as a major movie star.
-Among other accolades, it went on to receive ten Academy Award nominations, winning three, including Best Picture.
+The film was critically acclaimed and solidified Stallone's career, and went on to receive ten Academy Award nominations, winning three, including Best Picture.

 Larson and Stallone were struggling to navigate the chaos when they experienced more than an ordinary moment in their unexpected conversations with others.
+They spent years severely struggling financially, personally, and professionally.
+Yet, they both understood the value of how life can provide a more than an ordinary moment if one is aware.
 They each turned those momentary conversations into ongoing dialogues resulting in Larson’s RENT and Stallone’s Rocky and forever altered the landscape of musicals and film respectively all because they experienced more than an ordinary moment.